EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Proposed Future Directions

 \subsection{Benchmarks and Tools}

 \textbf{Benchmarking against prevailing feature paradigms:} Quantitative EEG research currently employs two ML feature paradigms: expert-crafted EEG features and task-specific supervised features.
 As such, data-driven self-supervised features, such as those provided by EEG-FMs, remain in their infancy.
 Therefore, to establish a compelling case for EEG-FM adoption, studies proposing novel EEG-FMs should evaluate against the prevailing feature paradigms.
-In doing so, statistical tests of superior performance must be presented wherever necessary, and identical subject data splits must be used to prevent the influence of inter-subject EEG variability.
+In doing so, statistical tests of superior performance must be presented when necessary.

+Additionally, identical subject-level splits must be used to control for inter-subject variability, and temporal past/future splits must be used to account for the temporal order of events in longer-term EEG data.